 System engineers work in engineering management or the IT industry with the primary skills of designing, integrating, and managing complex technological systems.
-At its core, the professionals work around many principles to combine various components for a useful function.
+At its core, professionals work around many principles to combine various components for a useful function.
 System engineers must first discover a particular problem and then identify meaningful solutions.
 They also analyze various impacts that might be probable should the problems fail to be resolved.

 In essence, companies are always looking for experienced system engineers who are good at what they do.
 Like any other job application, interested applicants would be required to participate in an interview to determine their competency in the engineering job.
 As an interviewer, you ask various questions and expect specific answers to help select the best person for the systems engineer position.
 Here are the common interview questions for the position of systems engineer.

 1. What are the Roles of a Systems Engineer?